-Unregistered Sales of Equity Securities during the Three Months Ended June 30, 3006
+Unregistered Sales of Equity Securities during the Three Months Ended September 30, 3006

-During the three months ended June 30, 2006, we issued and sold an aggregate of 94,712 shares of common stock to certain existing and former employees upon the exercise of options awarded under our 2003 Stock Plan.
-We received aggregate proceeds of \$33,513 as a result of the exercise of these options.
-The above shares numbers have been adjusted to reflect the 1-for-1.7691911 reverse stock split of our outstanding equity and the conversion of our Class B Common Stock into common stock, both of which were effected prior to the completion of our initial public offering.
-We believe these transactions were exempt from registration pursuant to Rule 701 promulgated under the Securities Act of 1933, as amended (the "Securities Act") or Rule 4(2) of the Securities Act.
+During the three months ended September 30, 2006, we issued and sold an aggregate of 29,768 shares of common stock to certain existing and former employees upon the exercise of options awarded prior to the completion of our initial public offering under our 2003 Stock Plan.
+We received aggregate proceeds of \$10,533 as a result of the exercise of these options.
+The above shares numbers have been adjusted to reflect the 1-for-1.7691911 reverse stock split of our outstanding equity and the conversion of our Class B Common Stock into common stock, both of which were effected prior to or upon the completion of our initial public offering.
+We believe these transactions were exempt from registration pursuant to Rule 701 promulgated under the Securities Act of 1933, as amended (the "Securities Act") or Section 4(2) of the Securities Act.